Morris Kline: Writings on the teaching of mathematics

-In 1977, Kline turned to undergraduate university education; he took on the academic mathematics establishment with his Why the Professor Can't Teach: The Dilemma of University Education.
+In 1977, Kline turned to undergraduate university education with the title Why the Professor Can't Teach: The Dilemma of University Education.
 Kline argues that the onus on professors in the United States to conduct research misdirects the scholarly method that characterizes good teaching.
-He lauds scholarship as expressed by expository writing or reviews of original work of others.
+He lauded scholarship as expressed by expository writing or reviews of original work of others.
 For scholarship, he expects critical attitudes to topics, materials and methods.
-Among the rebuttals are those by D.T.
+Kline reiterated E. H. Moore's recommendation to combine science and mathematics at the high school level.
+This book was negatively received by D.T.
 Finkbeiner, Harry Pollard, and Peter Hilton.
-Pollard conceded, "The society in which learning is admired and pursued for its own sake has disappeared."
-The Hilton review was more direct: Kline has "placed in the hand of enemies…[a] weapon".
-Having started in 1956 as an agitator for change in mathematics education, he became a critic of some trends.
-Skilled expositor that he was, editors frequently felt his expressions were best tempered with rebuttal.
+Kline countered by complaining that many of these reviewers did not read the book but only a few excerpts from The Mathematical Intelligencer and noted that he had received many complimentary letters from instructors who shared his opinions and who resented the relentless pressure to undertake research, which came at the cost of good teaching.